Apollo in The Iliad – How Did a God’s Vengeance Affect the Trojan War?

 The only vulnerable spot left is his heel, where she gripped the baby to accomplish her bizarre task.
 Achilles was charmed from even before his birth.
 His mother, Thetis, was being pursued by both Zeus and his brother Poseidon for her beauty.
 Prometheus, a seer, warned Zeus of a prophecy that Thetis would bear a son that was “greater than his father.”
 Both gods withdrew from their amorous pursuit, leaving Thetis free to marry Peleus.

 Thetis did all she could to prevent Achilles’ entrance into the war.
 Warned by a seer that his involvement might lead to his death, Thetis hid the boy on Skyros in the court of the king Lycomedes.
 There, he was disguised as a woman and hidden among the court’s ladies.

 However, the clever Odysseus revealed Achilles.
 He then fulfilled his vow and joined with the Greeks in the war.
 Like many of the other heroes, Achilles was bound by the Oath of Tyndareus.
-The father of Helen extracted the oath from each of her suitors.
+The father of Helen of Sparta extracted the oath from each of her suitors.